Aliases for AQP6 Gene

 The protein encoded by this gene is an aquaporin protein, which functions as a water channel in cells.
 Aquaporins are a family of small integral membrane proteins related to the major intrinsic protein (MIP or AQP0).
 This protein is specific for the kidney.
 This gene and related family members AQP0, AQP2, and AQP5 reside in a cluster on chromosome 12q13. [provided by RefSeq, Jul 2008]

 GeneCards Summary for AQP6 Gene

 AQP6 (Aquaporin 6, Kidney Specific) is a Protein Coding gene.
-Diseases associated with AQP6 include meniere's disease and renal cell carcinoma.
 Among its related pathways are Nanog in Mammalian ESC Pluripotency and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include water channel activity and nitrate transmembrane transporter activity.
-An important paralog of this gene is AQP1.
+GO annotations related to this gene include transporter activity and glycerol channel activity.
+An important paralog of this gene is AQP5.

 UniProtKB/Swiss-Prot for AQP6 Gene